Ulisse Dini: Honors

 He has been elected honorary member of London Mathematical Society.

 Work

 Research activity

 Dini worked in the field of mathematical analysis during a time when it was begun to be based on rigorous foundations.
 In addition to his books, he wrote about sixty papers.

 He proved the Dini criterion for the convergence of Fourier series and investigated the potential theory and differential geometry of surfaces, based on work by Eugenio Beltrami.

 His work on the theory of real functions was also important in the development of the concept of the measure on a set.

-The implicit function theorem is known in Italy as the Dini's theorem.
+The implicit function theorem is known in Italy as Dini's theorem, not to be confused with Dini's theorem.

 Teaching activity

 One of his students was Luigi Bianchi.